 Sound like a lot to take into consideration?
 This is why Amazon recommends that volume sellers use a feed management partner for product feed preparation and export.

 Luckily, feed management and optimization is a Productsup specialty.
 Our software has everything you need to easily and quickly create and export the perfect product feed for Amazon Marketplace.
 But before we get into that, let’s talk about what expectations Amazon has of its sellers and why.

 Amazon Marketplace has no shortage of buyers or sellers.
-Therefore, they aren’t afraid to make access to their marketplace as a seller a bit VIP.
+Therefore, they aren’t afraid to make access to their marketplace difficult for sellers.
 With some of the strictest feed requirements of any online marketplace, a high-quality feed is not only needed for high performance but for your listing to be accepted at all.
 Let’s look at a few reasons why your Amazon feed should be perfect:

 - They have a positive, global reputation to uphold